 Section 54: Old Asset: Residential Property, New Asset: Residential Property

 Under Section 54 – Any Long Term Capital Gain, arising to an Individual or HUF, from the Sale of a Residential Property (whether Self-Occupied or on Rent) shall be exempt to the extent such capital gains is invested in the

 - Purchase of another Residential Property within 1 year before or 2 years after the due date of transfer of the Property sold and/or

-- Construction of Residential house Property within a period of 3 years from the date of acquisition
+- Construction of Residential house Property within a period of 3 years from the date of transfer/sale of property

 Provided that the new Residential House Property purchased or constructed is not transferred within a period of 3 years from the date of acquisition.
 If the new property is sold within a period of 3 years from the date of its acquisition, then, for the purpose of computing the capital gains on this transfer, the cost of acquisition of this house property shall be reduced by the amount of capital gain exempt under section 54 earlier.
 The capital gain arising from this transfer will always be a short term capital gain.